galaxyfreak/eagle_cm-buglist/README.md

 - Touchscreen doesn't work on every boot
 - Stock browser disabled purposely
 - System UI may FC (assuming related to RIL issues)

+Pre-alpha build: Coming soon!
+ONLY FOR LOG COLLECTING AND BUG FIXING!